 The Jones Stratos is a great board for intermediate to advanced riders.
 It provides the stiffness these riders crave for maximum control.
 However, the stiffness of this board means that it may not be the best choice for beginners.
 Beginning boarders should instead the consider the Burton Stylus (scroll down for more details about this board).

-The Rossignol Gala is good board for intermediate or beginning boarders.
+The Rossignol Myth is a good board for intermediate or beginning boarders.
 It is relatively soft, which makes it very forgiving.
-The Gala also has a beautiful, eye-catching design.
+The Myth also has a beautiful, eye-catching design.
 It is composed of environmentally harvested wood.

 K2 First Lite

 The K2 First Lite is perfect for female boarders who have just picked up the hobby.
 It is soft and flexible to make riding easier.
 It has a twin design, which means that it is symmetrical.
 Twin designs make boards easier to ride for novice boarders.

 The Capita Birds of a Feather is a premium board made for serious riders.
 Its medium-stiff flex means that is suited for boarders with an intermediate or advanced skill level.
 The board features a striking depiction of two birds of prey fighting in mid-air.